 … So I have been in a bit of a holding pattern for a couple of weeks.

 My car was found on Saturday after being missing for about a week.
-It was a bit stripped so now I’m waiting to find out if it is repairable, or if the insurance company will total it out and I’ll have to buy a new car.
+It was a bit stripped down.
+So now I’m waiting to find out if it can be repaired, or if the insurance company will total it out and I’ll have to buy a new car.

 All of this is out of my hands and it feels a bit disconcerting.